longbuibao/discord-bot/my-courses/docker-learning/creating-using-container/docker-network.md

+# What happends in `docker container run`

+- Looks for that image locally in image cache, doesn't find anything.
+- Then looks in remote image repository (defaults to Docker Hub).
+- Downloads the latest version.
+- Creates new container based on that image and prepares to start.
+- Gives it a virtual IP on a private network inside docker engine.
+- Open port on host and forwards to port in container.

 # Docker Defaults Networks

 Each container connected to a private virtual network "bridge".
 Each virtual network go through a NAT firewall on host IP